Skip to content

 Instructions

-• Remove the salmon from the refrigerator and let rest for about 10 minutes before preparing.
+• Bring salmon to room temp.
+Remove the salmon from the refrigerator and let rest for about 10 minutes before preparing.
 Do not use frozen salmon, it must be thawed.
 Then pat the fillets dry with a paper towel.
-Drizzle a little olive oil and sprinkle salt and pepper over top.
+Drizzle with olive oil and sprinkle salt and pepper over top.

-• Heat the butter and oil in a heavy bottom skillet over medium-high heat.
+• Heat skillet.
+Heat 1 teaspoon butter and 1 teaspoon oil in a heavy bottom skillet over medium-high heat.
 Once the pan is hot, add the fillets, skin sides up.
 Let this side cook undisturbed for about 5 minutes.
 Turn the heat to medium if it's burning.

 • Drizzle the balsamic glaze over the top just before serving and add fresh herbs if desired.